-One in five households in the UK is home to someone with asthma according to the NHS and like anyone with a long-term medical condition, there is a bit more to think about when travelling abroad than the standard holiday maker.
+One in five households in the UK is home to someone with asthma according to the NHS.
+Like anyone with a long-term medical condition, there is a bit more to think about when travelling abroad than the standard holiday maker.

 Preparing for your trip

-You should visit your GP who can advise you on any extra medication you may need to take with you and the best ways to deal with the condition whilst you’re away as well informing you of any vaccinations that you may need to have prior travelling.
+You should visit your GP who can advise you on any extra medication you may need to take with you and the best ways to deal with the condition while you’re away.
+As well informing you of any vaccinations that you may need to have prior to travelling.

-If you have severe asthma, the reduced air pressure in an airplane cabin can cause problems.
+If you have severe asthma, the reduced air pressure in an airplane cabin can be a problem.
 Speak to your GP or asthma nurse who may ask you to do a ‘fitness to fly assessment’ or refer you for a ‘hypoxic challenge’.
 This will predict how well you can cope with the conditions in an aircraft cabin, and your GP may advise that you need in-flight oxygen as a result.

 Aside from visiting your GP, there’s plenty you can do to help ensure you have a relaxing holiday: